Mapping and GIS

 We have a dedicated team of GIS and data specialists who work on preparing and presenting our conservation data.

 Using specialist software, we conduct geospatial analysis of data to investigate geographic patterns.
-Analysed data outputs are mapped, and where appropriate are made available for wider use from the download area.
+We map the analysed data outputs, and where appropriate make them available for wider use from the download area.

 The GIS team maintains a definitive set of our reserve boundaries and other land holdings which can also be downloaded.
 The RSPB currently holds around 11 million species records, which fall into the following broad categories:

 - Annual monitoring of rare/sensitive species, such as bitterns and corncrakes

 - National surveys of scarce and/or restricted species such as the 2015 golden eagle national survey

 - Reserves monitoring data, including non-avian species of conservation interest

 - Citizen science data, such as the swift survey

 - Regional monitoring of priority species, such as hen harrier monitoring in the Forest of Clunie SPA